dslab-epfl/svshi/svshi/documentation/documentation.md

 ##### 4.3.5.2 Runtime

 In more details, the `runtime` module first initializes the group addresses listeners, i.e. the apps in `app_library`, installing their requirements and saving their `iteration` functions (coming from the `runtime_file.py` that has been generated by the `verification` module and copied over by `core`, as previously explained).
-Then, from each app, it parses `addresses.json`, reading the XKNX[^14] DPT class associated to each group address: they are used to decode and encode the data coming from the bus.
+Then, from each app, it parses `addresses.json`, reading the XKNX[^14] DPT classes associated to each group address: they are used to decode and encode the data coming from the bus.
 Then, the physical state is initialized by connecting to KNX and reading all group addresses: it represents a local copy of the KNX system state.
 Finally, the module starts listening for KNX telegrams.
 Whenever a telegram is received for a given address, the local physical state is updated and the listeners are notified.

 [^14]: <https://xknx.io>